Why I Choose Bedford County Schools

 "Upon my college graduation, when exploring opportunities and options, one word kept coming to mind in my quest to find where I was supposed to be- family.
-Bedford County has always been home to me, and there was an overwhelming sense of peace and belonging I felt within the classrooms and hallways during my student teaching at Cascade Middle School- family.
+Bedford County has always been home to me, and there was an overwhelming sense of peace and belonging I felt within the classrooms and hallways during my student teaching at Cascade Middle School and now teaching at Community High School - family.
 Each student is seen, valued, and loved daily, and educators are supported, encouraged, and appreciated.
 So, when the time came to choose, the decision was easy.
 I choose Bedford."

 "I grew up in Bedford County and loved all my school experiences.
 When I got married, we moved to Murfreesboro and as we began our little family, I knew I wanted my children to have the same wonderful experiences in school as I did so we moved back to Bedford County.
 A wonderful opportunity opened for me to teach Health Science at Shelbyville Central and Cascade High School.
 I made a huge transition from the hospital world as a Registered Dietitian to now a Health Science teacher.
 I absolutely love my students and the wonderful people I get to work with each day.
 Bedford County is a great place to live and work.
 I wouldn’t want to be anywhere else."

 Susan Smithson, MS, RD, LDN, Cascade High School

 "Growing up in Murfreesboro, I always assumed that that is where I would end up teaching.
 However, I am beyond thankful that life has led me to Bedford County.
 I love the small community feel that I get here.
 Not only does our district provide many opportunities for continued growth as educators, but they are always willing to problem solve and support in any way possible.
 I feel valued and supported and I feel so lucky to be a part of this community that I’ve grown to love.
 Bedford has a special place in my heart!"